 Basic spending for Q2-2017

-This is how we spent on essential needs during the first quarter.
+This is how we spent on essential needs during the second quarter.
 Everyone should at least track their spending on essentials to have an idea of their minimum amount needed to cover them in case of income loss.

 2017 Monthly Average